 Uncanny Valley: A California-based producer tries to make Juliette over as a Lady Gaga-esque glam rock star.
 The results are horrifying, and she quickly realizes what a bad idea it is.

 Wangst: Scarlett being pissed about Gunnar and Zoe hooking up because...it's really not clear.
 They could have told her a bit sooner, but that's far from justifying her reaction, so it comes off more like she expected Gunnar to pine away after her for the rest of his life.
+And later she applies some serious revisionist history to it and claims they both "abandoned" her.

 Teddy weeping over Peggy, when everyone hated her anyway.
 And Eric Close's crying face can get a bit silly.